 - Take your dog (wearing the Fi collar) with you and stand in different places of your home - as long as you see this icon in the menu, the Fi Collar can see and communicate with the Fi Base.
 When it loses connectivity it will switch to connecting to your phone and you will see a colored round icon with your initial inside like this one - -

-- Rinse and repeat from Step 1 - this way you can have a good idea of where your Fi Base can communicate with your Fi Collar or not.
-Remember that when your Fi Base cannot find your collar, you still have any cell phone running the Fi App in the background to connect to your collar.
-So it's a little mesh network that makes sure it always knows exactly where your dog is!
+This will give you a good idea of where your Fi Base can communicate with your Fi Collar.
+Remember that when your Fi Base cannot find your collar, you can still have any cell phone running the Fi App in the background connect to your collar.